niemopen/ntac-admin/project-notes/docs/niem-6.0-arch-changes/niem-6.0-arch-changes-v1.0-pn01.md

 </xs:complexType>
 ```

-#### Benefits
+#### 4.1.1.2 Benefits of the current approach

 These requirements provide three benefits:

-1. All conformant elements in NIEM provide the ability to support ids and referencing, linked data, metadata, and security markup.
+1. All conformant object, association, and data property elements in NIEM provide the ability to support ids and referencing, linked data, metadata, and security markup.
 2. Facets on simple types allow those types to be used as attribute types (XML Schema does not permit attributes with complex types).
-3. XML Schema supports unions of simple types, which allows a new simple type to be created as a composite of its member simple types.
-This allows NIEM domains and message designers to create unions from existing code sets, or to "extend" a NIEM code set by creating a union from a NIEM simple type and an extension simple type that only contains additions to the code set (eliminates the need to duplicate existing codes in order to add additional values).
+3. XML Schema supports unions of simple types, which allow a new simple type to be created as a composite of its member simple types.
+This allows NIEM domains and message designers to create unions from existing code sets, or to "extend" a NIEM code set by creating a union from a NIEM simple type and an extension simple type that only contains additions to the code set.
+This eliminates the need to duplicate existing codes in order to add additional values.

-#### Drawbacks
+#### 4.1.1.3 Drawbacks of the current approach

 1. The major drawback to this approach is the additional complexity it requires.
 It can be cumbersome to create and maintain two types for each code set instead of a single type.

-### Proposal
+### 4.1.2 Proposal

-For message designers who do not need to create attributes or unions off of their code sets, the NTAC proposes to simplify requirements and support the declaration of facets directly on complex value types in message schemas with an EXT conformance target.
+For message designers who do not need to create attributes or unions off of their code sets, the NTAC proposes to explicitly support the declaration of facets directly on complex value types in message schemas with an EXT conformance target.

 This still supports reusability in reference schemas (REF), while making message extension schemas (EXT) easier to build and maintain.

-#### Example: XML Schema complex code type
+#### 4.1.2.1 Example: XML Schema single complex code type

+Notes:

+- In the example below, the complex type restricts `niem-xs:token`, which already contains `structure:SimpleObjectAttributeGroup`.
+Other types from the `niem-xs` namespace could be used if needed to support numeric or other types.

 ```xml
   <xs:complexType name='AddressCategoryCodeType'>